Scholes, Holme Valley

-Scholes is a village in Kirklees, West Yorkshire, England.
+Scholes is a village and former civil parish, now in the parish of Holme Valley, in Kirklees, West Yorkshire, England.
 It is situated 1 mile (2 km) to the south-east and above Holmfirth, 7 miles (11 km) south-west of Huddersfield, in the Holme Valley.
 It has a population of 1,990.

 The name Scholes may have originated from the Scandinavian language meaning 'the temporary huts or sheds'.

-The village contains one non denominational primary school, originally built in 1908, modernised in 1976 and extended in 1986.
+The village contains one non denominational primary school, originally built in 1908, modernised and extended in 1976 and then, further extended in 1986.
 The school caters for approximately 213 pupils aged four to eleven.

 Scholes was the birthplace of the entertainer Roy Castle, well known as the presenter of the long-running BBC show Record Breakers.

 Peter Brook was born in Scholes to farmer parents.

 Local sports

 Scholes has a successful cricket team in the Drakes Huddersfield League and a football team, (Scholes FC) who sealed promotion to Division 1 of the Huddersfield & District FA competition as of the end of the 2018–19 season with a game to spare finishing 2nd in Division 2 on 59 points.